Ulle84/UllesSourceCode/ImageProcessing/Notes.md

   * test: image = image.erode(blub);
 * Matrix: squeeze function -> delete all conversion-buffers, which are not needed anymore
 * convolution of two matrices / vectors
-* setPolyLine etc -> class should know how to draw on Matrix -> Interface Drawable
+* setPolyLine etc -> class should know how to draw on Matrix -> Interface Drawable -> there may be problems with template parameters
 * Interface: Translatable
 * Interface: Rotatable
 * Kombination of Interfaces Drawable, Translatable, Rotatable, Zoomable -> Shape, Geometry